BollaBerg/TDT4136---Assignment-2---AStar/README.md

 ```bash
 pip install -r requirements.txt
 ```
 3a) To solve all tasks, simply run the code.
-This will save all solutions as separate images titled `Astar - task i.jpeg` where i = task number.
+This will save all solutions as separate images in `results/` titled `Astar - task i.jpeg`, where i = task number.
 ```bash
 python main.py
 ```